googlecodelabs/flutter-github-graphql-client/README.md

+# Deprecated

+This repository has been migrated to [github.com/flutter/codelabs](https://github.com/flutter/codelabs/tree/master/github-graphql-client).
+This repository will no longer be maintained.

-# Flutter Github GraphQL Client
+## Flutter Github GraphQL Client

 A Flutter desktop Github client using Github API v4 (GraphQL).
 This repository is the code behind the [Write a Flutter desktop application](https://codelabs.developers.google.com/codelabs/flutter-github-graphql-client/#0)